secretstartups/handbook/paid-time-off/index.html.md

 Employees of GitLab B.V. have further rights and responsibilities regarding sick time based on Dutch law, as written into their employment [contracts](/handbook/contracts/#employee-contractor-agreements):

 - Team members should report sick time via PTO by Roots as aligned above.
-- If the sick leave extends 8 days it should be reported to Total Rewards via total-rewards@gitlab.com by the Manager and (if possible) team member.
+- If the sick leave extends 8 days it should be reported to Team Member Relations via `teammemberrelations@gitlab.com` by the Manager and (if possible) team member.
-- If team members are reporting multiple instances of sick leave in a 28 day timeframe, please reach out to Total Rewards and your People Business Partner to discuss.
+- If team members are reporting multiple instances of sick leave in a 28 day timeframe, please reach out to Team Member Relations and your People Business Partner to discuss.
-- Once Total Rewards has been notified of the sick time they will inform HRSavvy.
+- Once Team Member Relations has been notified of the sick time they will inform HRSavvy.
 - HRSavvy will be registering the sick time in their HR portal from the first day of absence (retrospectively).
 - GitLab has engaged with an occupational health and safety centre, called [Zorg van de Zaak](https://www.zorgvandezaak.nl/), to assist employees of GitLab B.V. who may need support while being on long-term sick leave.
-- If the team members is on long-term sick leave (8 days of more), Total Rewards will instruct HRSavvy to register the team member at the occupational health and safety service, depending on the situation and agreement with the team member.
+- If the team members is on long-term sick leave (8 days of more), Team Member Relations will instruct HRSavvy to register the team member at the occupational health and safety service, depending on the situation and agreement with the team member.
 - Zorg van de Zaak's contact details can be found in the People Operations 1Password vault.

 #### Doctor's Note